 CLEVERMAN, based on an original concept by Ryan Griffen (directed by Wayne Blair and Leah Purcell), is an action-packed new Australian science-fiction drama re-imagining Aboriginal Dreamtime stories into a sci-fi/superhero narrative context.
 Season one has already been released, and you can watch season two for a limited time on ABC iView.

 Redfern Now (directed by Rachel Perkins, Catriona McKenzie, Wayne Blair and Leah Purcell) is an Australian drama television series following the interwoven lives of people living in the Sydney suburb of Redfern.
 Produced by Blackfella Films, the series was written by Aboriginal Australian writers and has risen to high acclaim for its powerful storytelling.
 Find out more about Redfern Now here.

 MUSICAL: THE SAPPHIRES (2012)

 “One ambitious manager.
 Four unknown singers.
 The tour that put them on the charts wasn’t even on a map” (IMDB).

 Interested in catching more great films?
-Watch clips of other films by Indigenous Australian film-makers here (Australian Screen).
+Watch clips of other films by Aboriginal Australian film-makers here (Australian Screen).